 Wood River in Madison County, Illinois — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Wann Railroad Disaster (approx. 1.6 miles away); The Village of Hartford (approx. 2.1 miles away); Lewis and Clark (approx. 3.3 miles away in Missouri); In Remembrance - Wood River Massacre - July 10, 1814 (approx. 3½ miles away); John Mason Peck (approx. 3½ miles away); Robert Pershing Wadlow (approx. 3½ miles away); Alton National Cemetery (approx. 3½ miles away); The Cost of Freedom (approx. 3½ miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Wann Railroad Disaster (approx. 2.9 miles away); Lewis and Clark Expedition (approx. 3 miles away); Wanda Methodist Church (approx. 3 miles away); Culp Lane Park (approx. 3.4 miles away); In Remembrance - Wood River Massacre - July 10, 1814 (approx. 3.7 miles away); The Village of Hartford Robert Pershing Wadlow (approx. 5.1 miles away); John Mason Peck (approx. 5.1 miles away).

 Credits.
-This page was last revised on October 28, 2019.
-This page originally submitted on October 28, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 52 times since then and 2 times this year.
-Photos: 1, 2. submitted on October 28, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.
+This page was last revised on August 3, 2020.
+It was originally submitted on August 2, 2020, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 40 times since then.
+Photos: 1, 2, 3. submitted on August 2, 2020, by Jason Voigt of Glen Carbon, Illinois.